 Why: In the mood for special occasion dining but without all the pomp and circumstance?
 Look no further than The Patricia, which serves an accomplished six-course menu that’s big on flavour but free of pretentiousness.
 Dishes you might find on your visit include the likes of roast lamb with tomatillo, Linda potatoes and little gem lettuce, followed by an indulgent slice of chocolate cake for dessert, topped with creme fraiche.
 The Patricia is inclusive too, offering veggie, vegan and pescatarian options if you give the team advance notice.

 Riley’s Fish Shack

-Why: Although not strictly in Newcastle, Riley’s Fish Shack is close enough and according to diners, good enough that we just had to give it a mention.
-Located on the shorefront at King Edward Bay and serving freshly caught fish out of two shipping containers, people travel from far and wide to get a taste of this ever-changing menu.
-Catch-dependant dishes are announced each day but regular things you can expect include lobster, monkfish and squid.
-You’re advised to ring ahead to check out dishes in advance as some days the local fishermen's boats can’t go out due to weather conditions.
+Why: Although not strictly in Newcastle, Riley’s Fish Shack is more than worth the extra journey.
+The shack is located on the shorefront at King Edward Bay and serves freshly caught fish out of two shipping containers, with people travelling from far and wide to get a taste of this ever-changing menu.
+Catch-dependant dishes are announced each day but regular items you can expect include lobster, monkfish and squid.
+You’re advised to ring ahead to check out dishes in advance as the local fishing boats can’t always go out due to weather conditions.

 Where: King Edward’s Bay, Tynemouth, NE30 4BY

 Looking for more great places to eat up North?
 We've found the best bottomless brunch in Leeds.